 As part of an esteemed educational and research institution, University of Virginia (UVA) Plastic Surgery offers patients access to unsurpassed expertise and technology.
 In addition to being a group of exceptional surgeons with a breadth of hands-on experience, our team includes thought leaders whose research and innovation have national and international influence.
 Our residency program carries our surgeons’ unmatched expertise and innovation into the next generation of plastic surgeons.
-At UVA Plastic Surgery, we are proud to offer each patient we serve a world-class plastic surgery experience and the best results possible from our team of exceptional plastic surgeons in Charlottesville and Fishersville serving Richmond and Harrisonburg, VA; Augusta, GA; Washington, DC; and beyond.
+At UVA Plastic Surgery, each patient we serve receives a world-class plastic surgery experience and the best results possible from our team of exceptional plastic surgeons in Charlottesville and Fishersville serving Richmond and Harrisonburg, VA; Augusta, GA; Washington, DC; and beyond.

 Rooted in academia, our plastic surgery practice began in 1956 with the appointment of the University’s first academic plastic surgeon Dr. Claude C. Coleman.
 In 1970, UVA’s then-chairman of surgery Dr. William Muller, Jr. recruited Dr. Milton T. Edgerton, Jr. to establish a department of plastic surgery at UVA.
 The two doctors had become friends during their residency training at Johns Hopkins University.
 Dr. Edgerton, Jr. left the position he held for 23 years as head of Johns Hopkins’ Division of Plastic Surgery to create the new department at UVA.

 The UVA Department of Plastic Surgery became one of the first independent plastic surgery departments in the country.
 Dr. Edgerton, Jr. went on to create a microvascular laboratory that has actively trained plastic surgery, orthopaedic, and urologic residents and medical students for more than 30 years.
 He also restructured and revitalized the residency training program, eventually training more than 40 residents and fellows.